corentin-dev/smmR/papers/paper.md

 # Acknowledgements

 We acknowledge the project AStERiCs _Apprentissage Statistique à l'Echelle pour la Représentation et la Classification non-supervisées_ (RIN project funded by the Normandy Region), DAISI on Biomedical Data Classification (co-financed by the European Union with the European Regional Development Fund (ERDF) and by the Normandy Region).
+We acknowledge the support of the French Agence Nationale de la Recherche (ANR), under grant ANR-21-CE40-005 (project HSMM-INCA).

 We also acknowledge Mathilde Sautreuil, Caroline Bérard and Dominique Cellier for the help they provided in creating the first working package `SMM` [@Barbu:2018].